home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 #### Sensors

-A generous amount of sensors is provided for your climate setup.
+A generous number of sensors is provided for your climate setup.
 Examples include:

 - **Setpoint**
   - **Description**: The setpoint for the current zone (Adam) or generic (Anna).